Rendani-Tshishonga/Mongodb_pipelines/README.md

 ### **$match**

-filters for data that matches criteria
+filters for data that matches criteria.

 Example:
 ```